CybercentreCanada/assemblyline-service-cuckoo/README.md

 The following options are available for submissions to the Cuckoo service (accessible via the hidden pane on the left of the screen on the "Submit" page):

 * **analysis_vm** - The name of the virtual machine to use for this submission.
-The list of options must contain the VM names you want to make available, where 'auto' is a special value that will try and automatically pick the correct VM.
+The list of options must contain the VM names you want to make available, where 'auto' is a special value that will attempt to pick the correct VM automatically.
 * **analysis_timeout** - Maximum amount of time to wait for analysis to complete.
 NB: The analysis job may complete faster than this if the process being monitored exits.
 * **generate_report** - Generate a full report (cuckoo_report.tar.gz) and attach it as a supplementary file
 * **dump_processes** - Dump process memory.
-These would be available in the cuckoo_report.tar.gz supplementary file
+This would be available in the cuckoo_report.tar.gz supplementary file
 * **dll_function** - If a DLL file is submitted, manually select the function within it to execute
 * **arguments** - command line arguments to pass to the sample being analyzed
 * **custom_options** - Custom options to pass to the cuckoo submission.
 Same as the `--options` command line option [here](https://cuckoo.sh/docs/usage/submit.html)